-Miami is said to have the most extensive public transport network in Florida.
-However, the system is perhaps not up to the standards that would be expected in other major cities like Boston or New York.
+Though Miami's public transport network is considered one of the most extensive in Florida, the system is not quite up to the standards of other major cities like Boston or New York.

 Public transport in Miami

 Public transport in Miami is overseen by Miami-Dade Transit (MDT) and consists of a fairly comprehensive bus network, a rail network and the Metromover, an automated 'people mover' that operates in Downtown Miami.